close global

 We are about to witness (okay we already did get a tiny peek this week) massive new regulations sweeping into the sport.
 And so far the brave new dawn is shaping up to be more of a rude awakening.

-The 22 drivers on the grid have a ton of new toys to play with on their brand new 2026 cars - everything from overtake boost to straight mode and corner mode.
+The 22 drivers on the grid have a ton of new toys to play with on their brand new 2026 cars - everything from overtake mode to straight mode and corner mode.
 To name but a few.

 The only problem is, it appears they will now spend more time managing these tools (and conserving precious energy) instead of actually trying to drive faster.